-Two of of the primary causes of diseases in Ayurveda are a wrong lifestyle and diet, which an individual follows either knowingly or unknowingly.
-After a diet or life style that's contrary to the the prakriti (nature) of a individual, creates an imbalance in bodily energies, thus contaminating the body cells to make a skin disease.
+Two of the primary causes of diseases in Ayurveda are the wrong lifestyle and diet, which an individual follows either knowingly or unknowingly.
+After a diet or lifestyle that's contrary to the Prakriti (nature) of an individual, creates an imbalance in bodily energies, thus contaminating the body cells to make a skin disease.

-From an ayurvedic perspective, the major underlying cause of illness is improper diet and lifestyle.
-If you pursue a lifestyle or diet that goes against your character (called your prakriti), you can create a physiological imbalance which gives rise to skin ailments.
+From an ayurvedic perspective, the major underlying cause of the illness is an improper diet and lifestyle.
+If you pursue a lifestyle or diet that goes against your character (called your Prakriti), you can create a physiological imbalance that gives rise to skin ailments.

-Based on Ayurvedic classics, the term Nidana carries two meanings viz, causative factors and identification.
-It's extremely important that you understand the cause of a disease, because in almost any ailments where the cause is known, therapy gets easier.
+Based on Ayurvedic classics, the term Nidana carries two meanings viz, causative factors, and identification.
+It's extremely important that you understand the cause of disease because, in almost any ailments where the cause is known, therapy gets easier.
 It's in this light only that Chikitsa has been described as'Nidana Parivarjanam' (Su.
 U. 1/25).